ajstarks/deck/cmd/decksh/README.md

 	polygon "xcoords" "ycoords" [color] [opacity]

-For lines specify the coordinates for the beginning and end points.
+For lines, specify the coordinates for the beginning and end points.
+For horizonal and vertical lines specify the initial point and the length.
+Line thickness, color and opacity are optional, with defaults

+	line    x1 y1 x2 y2 [size] [color] [opacity]
+	hline   x y length  [size] [color] [opacity] vline   x y length  [size] [color] [opacity]

 Curve is a quadratic bezier: specify the beginning location, the control point, and ending location.
-For arcs, specify the location of the center point, its width and height, and the beginning and ending angles.
+For arcs, specify the location of the center point, the width and height, and the beginning and ending angles.
-Size, color and opacity are optional, and defaults are applied.
+Line thickness, color and opacity are optional, with defaults (0.2, gray, 100%).

-	line    x1 y1 x2 y2       [size] [color] [opacity]
 	curve   x1 y1 x2 y2 x3 y3 [size] [color] [opacity]
 	arc     x y w h a1 a2     [size] [color] [opacity]